No Fee Unless You Win

 Whether you’re planning a long road trip to see your extended family or simply driving around St. Louis, Missouri to finish up your holiday shopping, you are likely to end up sharing the road with all types of large freight trucks and other commercial-transport trucks.
 According to statistics released by the National Safety Council, December and January are the worst months for car accidents that result in injuries and fatalities, including a 10% spike in accidents involving tractor-trailers.
 Here’s why:

 Remember to call your loved ones, bundle up, and be smart about road safety this holiday season.
-If you have been in a commercial delivery truck accident in the St. Louis, Missouri area, contact the experienced accident attorneys at Walton Telken for help.
+If you have been in a commercial delivery truck accident in the St. Louis, Missouri area, contact the experienced accident attorneys at Walton Telken Bragee for help.